 Thirdly, watch some videos.
 For a game so designed around attracting new players, there is absolutely nothing in it explaining what exactly does what.
 Training mode is fine once you actually know what you're doing, but there's nothing explaining even the basics of combos or even special moves in SFV.
 I highly recommend Bafael's BnB tutorials for SFV.
 He shows you a few basic options for each character, then a couple of simple combos you can use against your opponents.
 If something like this were in the game, it'd be a revelation.
 For now, you'll have to do your learning elsewhere.

-Finally, practise, practise, practise.
-Yes, I'm aware that drilling Ryu's crouching medium kick into a hadoken is dryballs as fuck, but all practise is good and you're building that muscle memory so that when the split-second opportunity for a particular move or combo appears in a real match, you'll hit it no problem.
+Finally, practice, practice, practice.
+Yes, I'm aware that drilling Ryu's crouching medium kick into a hadoken is dryballs as fuck, but all practice is good and you're building that muscle memory so that when the split-second opportunity for a particular move or combo appears in a real match, you'll hit it no problem.
 Drill stuff from both sides of the screen, do it ten times without screwing it up.
 Soon, you'll be the next Daigo.